Does the golden rule ever require bad public policy? That’s the implication of what some political strategists are proposing in the name of fairness.

 Does anyone even really know what elevating gender identity to a protected class in civil rights law will mean long term?
 What does “discrimination” on the basis of “gender identity” entail?

 Activists currently claim that combating “discrimination” requires new bathroom, pronoun, and health care policies.
 But when you consider the fact that most Americans hadn’t even heard the phrase “gender identity” five years ago, it seems premature to suggest that elevating it to a protected class status is a “basic human right” and a requirement of the golden rule.
 Now is not the time to rush to conclusions, but to think critically and prudently.

 In the midst of the redefinitions of marriage, sex, and gender, all Americans—wherever they fall on the political spectrum and whether they are religious, secular, or agnostic—should join the effort to find ways to coexist peacefully.

-SOGI laws, including Freedom for All, do not achieve this goal.
+SOGI laws, including Fairness for All, do not achieve this goal.
 Instead, they penalize disagreement as if it were discrimination, impose sexual orthodoxy, and coerce dissenters.